Inference on summaries of a model-agnostic longitudinal variable importance trajectory with application to suicide prevention: Additional numerical results

 \subsection{Replicating all numerical experiments}

-All numerical experiments presented here and in the main manuscript can be replicated using code available on GitHub.
+All numerical experiments presented here and in the main manuscript can be replicated using code available on GitHub at \url{https://github.com/bdwilliamson/lvimp_supplementary}.

-\subsection{Super Learner specification}
+\subsection{Super learner specification}

-The specific candidate learners and their corresponding tuning parameters for our Super Learner library \citep{slpkg} are provided in Table~\ref{tab:sl-algs}.
+The specific candidate learners and their corresponding tuning parameters for our super learner library \citep{slpkg} are provided in Table~\ref{tab:sl-algs}.
 In most cases, we used the default tuning parameters, since our goal was to showcase the performance of our proposed variable importance estimator under different scenarios rather than to use a library flexible enough to be robust in many situations.
 It is possible that with a different library of learners, different results could be obtained.
 We used 5-fold cross-validation to select the optimal convex combination of candidate learners when $n > 1000$, and 10-fold cross-validation otherwise.
 This is similar to recent guidelines proposed by \citet{phillips2023}.
+Recall that at the largest sample size ($n$ = 10000) we removed random forests (RF) and boosted trees (XGB) from the super learner to reduce computation time, so we do not obtain results from these algorithms at that sample size.